Prepared Meals Community Grant Application

 Grant Application Timeline

-• Grant Term: 1 year from Grant Agreement date
+• Grant Term: One year from Grant Agreement date

 Definitions